massimocoppotelli/EMG-Based_Neuropathy_Diagnosis/README.md

 The original dataset: EMG Dataset Repository is obtained from:
 A. Messekher, S. Mekaooui, M. Kedir-Talha, M. I. Kediha and F. Mostefaoui, Electromyographic data recordings during isometric contractions of the biceps brachii and deltoid collected from patients and healthy subjects, version V1, Mendeley Data, 2023.
 DOI: 10.17632/543xpjycj9.1.
-\newline

 It contains 397 5-second EMG recordings sampled at 32768 Hz, in 397 .asc files containing series of EMG aplitude values in microVolts.
-\newline

 The dataset is organised as follows:
 In EMG Dataset Repository there are two directories: 01_Deltoid and 02_Biceps Brachii;
 In both of them there are three directories: Healthy, Myopathy, and Neuropathy;
 Each of them contains several .asc files with EMG recordings.
-\newline

 It contains the following EMG recordings:
 100 Healthy Deltoid
 100 Healthy Biceps Brachii
 50 Myopathy Deltoid
 47 Myopathy Biceps Brachii
 50 Neuropathy Deltoid
 50 Neuropathy Biceps Brachii
-\newline

 EMG files are named as follows:
 EMG _009 _05_ RD_Hea.asc
 EMG _109 _08_ LD_Myo.asc
 EMG _359 _55_ RB_Neu.asc

 where the first three digits are a unique identifier of the EMG recording; the second two digits are an identifier of the patient in its group (Healthy, Myopathy or Neuropathy); RD, LD, RB, and LB stand for Right and Left Deltoid and Biceps Brachii; Hea, Myo, and Neu stand for Healthy, Myopathy, and Neuropathy.